Probabilistic Contraction Analysis of Iterated Random Operators

-Indeed, Diaconis and Freedman in their seminal paper \cite{diaconis1999} set out such a framework for analysis of iterated random operators that arise in various stochastic recursive algorithms.
-They analyzed the Markov chain generated by iterated random operators using a ``backward iteration'' argument, and proved geometric convergence to an invariant distribution of the resulting Markov chain.
-While the rate of convergence could be inferred, it is not helpful when one is interested in sample complexity bounds for stochastic algorithms and determine how far the Markov chain is from the fixed point of the deterministic contraction operator.
+The analysis of iterated random operators was first carried out in \cite{dubins1966invariant,barnsley1985iterated,barnsley1989recurrent}; see also the recent surveys on the topic \cite{diaconis1999iterated,stenflo2012survey,duflo2013random}.
+Under the assumption that the random operators have a negative Lyapunov exponent and the underlying space is Polish, these papers analyzed the stability of the Markov chain generated by the iterated random operators.
+The authors developed a novel ``backward iteration'' argument and proved that the Markov chain converges to a unique invariant distribution at a geometric rate.
+While the rate of convergence could be inferred, it is not helpful when one is interested in sample complexity bounds for recursive stochastic algorithms and compute how far the Markov chain is from the fixed point $x^\star$ of the deterministic contraction operator.

-This paper aims to develop a new convergence analysis framework for iterated random operators within which a large variety of stochastic/randomized recursive algorithms can be analyzed, which also yields non-asymptotic rates of convergence.
-This new class of techniques can be viewed as `probabilistic' counterparts of the contraction arguments that are typically used for convergence analysis of deterministic iterative algorithms.
-The key in the analysis is construction of a stochastically dominating Markov chain which makes the proof argument not too difficult to operationalize.
-Let us illustrate some application problems through three examples.
+Accordingly, this paper presents an analysis of iterated random operators with negative Lyapunov exponent satisfying certain consistency properties to complete metric spaces under somewhat different assumptions than in \cite{diaconis1999iterated}.
+We show that $x^\star$, the fixed point of the deterministic operator, is the probabilistic fixed point of the random operators.
+Our approach is based on a novel stochastic dominance type argument.
+We refer to this new approach as the probabilistic fixed point approach to distinguish it from other approaches.
+We demonstrate applicability of our general framework to empirical value iteration for the discounted-cost and average-cost continuous-state Markov decision problems (MDPs).
+Let us first consider some learning examples that can be modeled within the iterated random operator framework.